nooryoussef/antiStokes_shifts/README.md

 # Overview
 To shift or not to shift: dynamics of amino acid preferences under stability-constrained evolution.
-Noor Youssed, Ed Susko, Andrew Roger, and Joseph Bielawski.
+Noor Youssef, Ed Susko, Andrew Roger, and Joseph Bielawski.

 # Organization
 - ./data/ contains all the data required to reproduce the figures and results presented in the manuscript